rubocop/rubocop/manual/configuration.md

 ### Inheritance

+All configuration inherits from [RuboCop's default configuration][1] (See "Defaults").

+RuboCop also supports inheritance in user's configuration files.
+The most common example would be the `.rubocop_todo.yml` file (See "Automatically Generated Configuration" below).

+Settings in the child file (that which inherits) override those in the parent (that which is inherited), with the following caveats.

+#### Inheritance of hashes vs. other types

-RuboCop supports inheriting configuration from one or more supplemental configuration files at runtime.
-Settings in the file that inherits override settings in the file that's inherited from.
-Configuration parameter that are hashes, for example `PreferredMethods` in `Style/CollectionMethods` are merged with the same parameter in the base configuration, while other parameter, such as `AllCops` / `Include`, are simply replaced by the local setting.
-If arrays were merged, there would be no way to remove elements through overriding them in local configuration.
-There is a way to have specific array settings merged using the `inherit_mode` setting.
+Configuration parameters that are hashes, for example `PreferredMethods` in `Style/CollectionMethods`, are merged with the same parameter in the parent configuration.
+Other types, such as `AllCops` / `Include` (an array), are overridden by the child setting.

+Arrays override because if they were merged, there would be no way to remove elements in child files.

+However, advanced users can still merge arrays using the `inherit_mode` setting.
+See "Merging arrays using inherit_mode" below.

 #### Inheriting from another configuration file in the project